-The proposed Master of Science in Financial Mathematics engages faculty members from both the existing full-time program in Financial Mathematics as well as those from the part-time JHU-EP Applied and Computational Mathematics program.
+The Post-Baccalaureate Certificate in Financial Risk Management program engages faculty members from both the existing full-time program in Financial Mathematics as well as those from the part-time JHU-EP Applied and Computational Mathematics program.
 Each is a distinguished and experienced professional, and many have doctorates in their field of expertise.
 These faculty members have demonstrated a strong commitment to excellence in teaching.
 Most are practicing professionals in the financial industry or government, and many hold influential and leadership positions in their organizations.
 Please see Appendix C for a representative list of faculty who will teach in the program.